General: Submission deadlines are dictated by production schedules and have to be met. (Refer to the specific Submission Requests for deadlines.)

 In your word processor, set your page size to 8.5” x 11” and your borders to 1” on the top, bottom, left, and right.
 Set line space to single space.
 Indent: First line: 0.3″.
 (Unfortunately, this webpage HTML doesn’t show the indents for you.)
 Type your full (legal) name and hit enter.
 Type your pen name, if you have one, and hit shift/enter.
 Next, type your correct address and hit shift/enter.
 Type in your telephone number, including area code, and hit shift/enter.
 Type your full email address and hit shift/enter.
 Enter the word count from your word processor.
 Hit enter (with no shift) twice and type your Title.
 Hit enter and type your Pen Name.
 Hit enter twice and begin your story.

 Remember—within your story—do not hit enter at the end of a line; let the word processor move automatically to the next line.
 Headers, footers, and page numbers are acceptable but not required.
 Use only one space between sentences, not two.
 Style guides differ on the correct formation of the ellipsis, but at Lillicat Publishers, halted speech is indicated with a … group of three periods with spaces at both ends.
-An interrupted sentence is shown by ending it with three periods with one space to the left.
-“As I was saying, we will have a five minute …” A sentence that has trailed off will have three periods with the fourth mark the appropriate punctuation.
+An interrupted sentence is shown by ending it with an em dash with no spaces on either side.
+“As I was saying, we will have—” A sentence that has trailed off will have three periods with the fourth mark the appropriate punctuation.
 “What would you have me …?”
 (When in doubt, check this out—http://writersrelief.com/blog/2012/07/halt-punctuate-adramatic-pause/) The Em dash has no space on either side.
 Use as few commas as you feel is necessary to obtain the proper timing and/or as required for grammar.
 We use serial commas.
 When listing several items, describing multiple steps, or otherwise showing three or more things in one sentence, put a comma before the and/or in the last item.
 Italics should be used sparingly, but use them properly.
-In most cases, we use italics to indicate internal speech.
+We use italics to indicate internal speech.
 Everything else is as normally used.

 Please remember, your submission will be rejected or moved forward in our process after one reading.
 Anything that interrupts that first reading increases the likelihood of rejection.
 Interruptions include errors in grammar, spelling, typos, punctuation, and failure to follow the guidelines.
 If we get sick due to excessive gore or need to reread sections to verify that something is essential … that is an interruption.
 Any story, like yours, must have a beginning and an end.
 We have arrived at the end of our little story and there should be no indication for that.